How to Buy Boohoo Shares UK – Beginner’s Guide

 If Boohoo’s online store is known for one thing – its cost-effective clothing.
 This could be absolutely pivotal in a time where UK consumers are tightening their belts.
 After all, it is often the case during times of economic uncertainties that the public will source cheaper alternatives.
 In the case of fashion.
 Boohoo offers highly affordable options.

 As we have repeatedly made reference to, The Sunday Times newspaper published a story in early July concerning Boohoo and its poor working conditions.
 In a nutshell, it is alleged that a garments factory based in Leicester is paying its employees just £3.50 per hour – far below the minimum wage.

-So now that we have covered both the good and bad of Bohooo shares, we are now going to show you what you need to do to make an investment today.
-Although there are several brokers to choose from, we are going to show you the process with top-rated platform IG.
+So now that we have covered Bohooo shares in detail, we are now going to show you what you need to do to make an investment today.
+There are many brokers that you can partner with, although it’s best to choose one with an FCA license.

-To get the ball rolling, you will need to visit the IG website and elect to open an account.
-As is the case with all online brokerage sites, you will need to prove some personal information.
+To get the ball rolling, you will need to visit the your broker’s website and elect to open an account.
+As is the case with most online brokerage sites, you will need to prove some personal information, such as: